alienator88/Pearcleaner/README.md

 </br>

 > [!NOTE]
 > Pearcleaner is now signed/notarized with an Apple Developer account.
+>
+> ### <ins>Updating Pearcleaner to the signed/notarized version</ins>
+> Any app on version `v3.7.6 and below` that used the old unsigned certificate had its authorization revoked when I switched to signing/notarizing the app with a valid apple certificate.
+With this in mind, the auto-updater built-in to the app and homebrew updating will likely not work.
+This will require you to manually remove the old app and download the latest version from GitHub to get to the signed version successfully.
+>
+> ### <ins>Permissions alert on the signed/notarized version</ins>
-Updating from the older unsigned version `(v3.7.6 and below)` of the app to the signed version `(v3.7.7 and up)`, you will need to fully remove and re-add Pearcleaner in the Accessibility and Full Disk Access permissions panes using the -/+ buttons.
+> You might need to fully remove and re-add Pearcleaner in the Accessibility and Full Disk Access permissions panes using the -/+ buttons if you get a permissions error on launch.
 Toggling the permission off and on doesn't register unfortunately as macOS sees these as two separate apps now since the certificates are different.
-Use the permissions checker in the Pearcleaner general settings tab to navigate to these locations quickly.
+Use the permissions checker in the Pearcleaner general settings tab to navigate to these locations quickly to make these changes.

 A free, source-available and fair-code licensed mac app cleaner inspired by [Freemacsoft's AppCleaner](https://freemacsoft.net/appcleaner/) and [Sun Knudsen's Privacy Guides](https://sunknudsen.com/privacy-guides/how-to-clean-uninstall-macos-apps-using-appcleaner-open-source-alternative) post on his app-cleaner script.